SKopecz/PositiveIntegrators.jl/docs/src/npzd_model.md

 As mentioned above, we will try two approaches to solve this PDS and compare their efficiency.
 These are
 1. an out-of-place implementation with standard (dynamic) matrices and vectors,
+2. an in-place implementation with standard (dynamic) matrices and vectors,
-2. an out-of-place implementation with static matrices and vectors from [StaticArrays.jl](https://juliaarrays.github.io/StaticArrays.jl/stable/).
+3. an out-of-place implementation with static matrices and vectors from [StaticArrays.jl](https://juliaarrays.github.io/StaticArrays.jl/stable/).

 ### Standard out-of-place implementation